-- 1. Wet your entire body with warm, NOT hot, water. - 2.Wash hair with normal shampoo/conditioner.
-Wash your face and body with your normal soap, then rinse. - 3.Wet the sponge provided then turn off the water. - 4.
-Use the sponge side only and clean starting from the surgical shoulder working outward to include your chest, neck, back and down to your fingers.
-Be sure to scrub your surgical armpit with the sponge last.
+- 1. Wet your entire body with warm, NOT hot, water. - 2.
+Wash hair with normal shampoo/conditioner.
+Wash your face and body with your normal soap, then rinse. - 3.
+Wet the sponge provided then turn off the water. - 4.
+Use the sponge side only and clean starting from the surgical knee working outward to include the front and back of your thigh and lower leg.
 Avoid contact with your eyes, ears, mouth and directly on genitals.
-This process should take 3 minutes to clean. - 5.Wait 2 minutes after this application before turning the shower back on and rinsing off.

-6.Rinse off all of the soap from your body with warm water.
-7.Dry with a clean towel and wear clean clothes to bed.
+This process should take 3 minutes to clean. - 5.
+Wait 2 minutes after this application before turning the shower back on and rinsing off. - 6.
+Rinse off all of the soap from your body with warm water. - 7.
+Dry with a clean towel and wear clean clothes to bed.